batpartners/batpartners.github.io/en/_posts/2025-01-03-ToolPath-Drawing.md

 # Input

 * **Curves[Curve / List]** : Select the curves to be drawn.
-* **Base Plane [Plane]** : Input the reference plane for drawing.
+* **Reference Plane [Plane]** : Input the reference plane for drawing.
 The Target Plane is generated as a plane in the same xy direction as the Base Plane.
 * **Geometry [Brep/Mesh / Optional]**: Input the geometry for the curves to be drawn on.
 Either a Mesh or Brep must be provided.
 The curves must be on the Geometry.

 ## Built in param | Drawing